sdesabbata/r-for-geographic-data-science/docs/100-Introduction.md

 The meta-library [Tidyverse](https://www.tidyverse.org/) [@tidyverse2019] contains the following libraries:

-- [`ggplot2`](https://ggplot2.tidyverse.org/) is a system for declaratively creating graphics, based on The Grammar of Graphics.
+- [`ggplot2`](https://ggplot2.tidyverse.org/) is a system for declaratively creating graphics based on The Grammar of Graphics.
 You provide the data, tell ggplot2 how to map variables to aesthetics, what graphical primitives to use, and it takes care of the details.
 - [`dplyr`](https://dplyr.tidyverse.org/) provides a grammar of data manipulation, providing a consistent set of verbs that solve the most common data manipulation challenges.
 - [`tidyr`](https://tidyr.tidyverse.org/) provides a set of functions that help you get to tidy data.
 Tidy data is data with a consistent form: in brief, every variable goes in a column, and every column is a variable.
 - [`readr`](https://readr.tidyverse.org/) provides a fast and friendly way to read rectangular data (like csv, tsv, and fwf).
 It is designed to flexibly parse many types of data found in the wild, while still cleanly failing when data unexpectedly changes.